-Paper is one of the key elements in your wedding invitation suite.
 Paper is one of those things that seems simple until you need to pick just one.
 There are hundreds of thousands of types of paper: different colors, materials, weights, textures, and finishes.
-All these paper characteristics impact the final look of your invitation, so it’s important to know just what you’re getting.
-I’m going to give a brief overview of the options, but nothing compares to holding the paper in your own hands.
+All these characteristics impact the final look of your invitation, so it’s important to know just what you’re getting.
+I’m going to give a brief overview of the options I offer, but nothing compares to holding the paper in your own hands.
 Make sure to order an invitation sample pack to see them yourself!

 One of the most befuddling paper terms is the “weight” of the paper.
 This number (usually expressed in pounds – 110#, 118#, etc) refers to the weight of a stack of 500 pieces of that paper.
 So the higher the number, the heavier the paper.

 When you run your fingers across a piece of paper you’ll notice immediately if it’s smooth or rough to the touch.
-While smooth papers have their purpose, we prefer a stock with a bit of texture to it for all other printing processes.
-The 100% cotton papers have a soft, luxurious feel to them.
+While smooth papers are great for screen printing, I prefer a stock with a bit of texture to it for all other printing processes.
+The 100% cotton papers on the left have a soft, luxurious feel to them.
 This texture adds depth to flat print invitations and is perfect for showing off the impression from letterpress or foil stamping.
 The Stone and Blush Italian made papers have a distinct texture that adds a lavish feel.

-Many papers are made from trees, or from recycled materials, but the papers we’ve selected are made from natural cotton fibers.
+Many papers are made from trees, or from recycled materials, but the house white papers I’ve selected are made from natural cotton fibers.
 The cotton gives the paper a soft, luxurious feel.
 It’s supple, which enhances the impression from letterpress or foil stamping.
-Our 100% cotton papers are tree-free and made from fibers reclaimed from the garment industry.
+These 100% cotton papers are tree-free and made from fibers reclaimed from the garment industry.

-Paper can have a variety of finishes, but the main ones are glossy (like a shiny photo print), metallic or shimmer (will have a subtle shimmer to them), or matte (no shine).
-Our papers have a matte finish, but I do offer a variety of metallic papers to use as envelope liners or belly bands.
+Paper can have a variety of finishes, but the main options are glossy (like a shiny photo print), metallic or shimmer (will have a subtle shimmer to them), or matte (no shine).
+All the papers I print on have a matte finish, but I do offer a variety of metallic papers to use as envelope liners or belly bands.
 Looking for something extra sparkly?
 There are glitter (yes, real glitter!) papers available too!

-Now that you have a basic understanding of the different paper characteristics, I’m going to introduce ones I’ve selected for Banter & Charm’s wedding collection.
+Now that you have a basic understanding of the different paper characteristics, I hope that makes choosing the right one for your stationery a little easier!
 But nothing compares to seeing and feeling the papers yourself!
-Samples of all Banter & Charm’s standard paper options are included in each invitation sample pack .
+Samples of all Banter & Charm’s house paper options are included in each invitation sample pack .
 Still not sure which to choose?
 Feel free to get in touch and I’ll gladly provide guidance and personalized advice!